-Growth in digital data will not be in highly structured form, but in unstructured formats like in video conversations.
+grow from 33 billion terabytes in 2018 to 175 billion by 2025.
+This growth in digital data will not be in highly structured form, but in unstructured formats like in video conversations.
 Video, audio, and text free will be 80 percent of the gains and 75 percent of work activities will require natural language understanding.
 This will be achieved through automated methods.
-Nowhere will one see greater attention focused than on risk and
+Nowhere will one see greater attention focused than on risk and injury reduction.
+Key is understanding precursors and multi-party conversation.